Aegizz/Public-Reflection/Reflection.md

 See **Appendix 6** for logs of testing with another group.

-This group failed to implement signing and encryption yet, so this caused issues when deploying our clients, but server to server communication worked sucessfully.
+This group had failed to implement signing and encryption at this point, so this caused issues when deploying our clients, but server to server communication worked sucessfully.
 An issue we encountered was the use of JSON strings and JSON arrays for the data.
 In the original specification, the data JSON object was changed to and from JSON strings and arrays depending on reception about the change.
 Luckily, we were able to quickly modify our implementation to ensure compataibility.

 We had met with another group earlier in the development process to test, but the group could not launch their server after around 3-4 hours of waiting.
-A dedicated opportunity for students to test interoperability would have been beneficial, but since development began so close to the deadline we lacked the time and opportunity due to workload.
+A dedicated opportunity for students to test interoperability would have been beneficial, but since development began so close to the project deadline, we lacked the time and opportunity other more organised groups may have had due to the workload we had made for ourselves.

 ### Backdoors and Vulnerabilities

-We noted five different vulnerabilities and one backdoor in this code.
+We noted four different vulnerabilities and one backdoor in this code.

   #### Vulnerability #1